pytchlang/pytch-tutorials/trimon/tutorial.md

 {{< commit flash-FAIL-on-message >}}

-Here there’s no need to wait and then hide, because once the player has failed, the whole game is over.
+Here there’s no need to wait and then hide, because once the player has failed, the whole game is over, so the message can stay.

 ### Broadcasting the messages